 Restore

-The Restore feature allows Site Administrators to restore deleted files and folders through a self service process.
-It also allows Site Administrators to restore deleted users.
-Restore enables administrators to reverse deletions caused by mistakes, changing requirements, or automated actions without engaging the Files.com support team.
+The Restore feature lets Site Administrators restore deleted files and folders and restore deleted users through a self-service process.
+Restore lets administrators reverse deletions caused by mistakes, changing requirements, or automated actions without engaging Files.com Support.

 When to Use Restore

-Use Restore when files or folders are deleted but are still required for active workflows, verification, reconciliation, or historical reference, especially when their absence blocks ongoing work or downstream processes.
-It is also appropriate when users are removed during role changes, off-boarding, or cleanups, and those users need to be reinstated to resume access or ownership of resources without manual re-creation.
+Use Restore when files or folders are deleted but are still needed for active workflows, verification, reconciliation, or historical reference, especially when their absence blocks ongoing work.
+Use it for users when someone was removed during a role change, off-boarding, or a cleanup and needs to be reinstated to resume access or ownership of resources without manual re-creation.

-Restore is commonly used when deletions occur unintentionally, when bulk operations or automation remove content or users unexpectedly, or when legal, regulatory, or audit requirements require timely access to previously deleted data or accounts.
+Restore is also the right tool when deletions occur unintentionally, when bulk operations or automation remove content or users unexpectedly, or when legal, regulatory, or audit work calls for timely access to previously deleted data or accounts.

 Common Use Cases